[Skip to Content]

 DISCUSSANTS AND CHAIRS

-We are always in need of scholars who are willing to serve as discussants and chairs.
-Please indicate your willingness to serve in that capacity either 1) on your submission form for a paper, panel or roundtable or 2) or via email to members@africanstudies.org.
-Be as specific as you can when you list your areas of expertise so that the Program Committee can best take advantage of your expertise.
+Please indicate your willingness to serve as a Chair or Discussant either 1) on your submission form or 2) or via email to members@africanstudies.org.
+Be as specific as you can when you list your areas of interest so that the Program Committee can best take advantage of your expertise.

 INDICATING A SUBMISSION CATEGORY